 As a visual storyteller, seeking to push and test these new boundaries using complex and fragmented narratives, I have become increasingly interested in emerging forms such as, VR, games, second-screen and cross-platform mediums.
 I seek to combine this interest in innovative, challenging and emerging platforms with a deep curiosity about the expression of the human experience through the art of storytelling at its most basic and profound.

 A storyteller by nature, and of English and Malaysian heritage, I grew up as somewhat of a nomad, never really fitting into a specific class or social group.
 My family are multi-racial, a fascinating and complex mix that has given me infinite inspiration and creative potential.
 I write to challenge the representation of gender, race and class by exploring intricate and relatable characters, the fluid plurality of identity, and stories that engage with the environment.
 I want to shed light on untold stories and give voice to society's margins in ways that destabilise genre, narrative and ideological structures, and importantly, the representation of women.

-I live in York, and I am also Creative Director for art and design studio Last Maps and a Yoga teacher.
-I have a First-Class BA Honours degree in English...and I'm a peanut butter advocate.
+I live in York, UK .
+I am also Creative Director for art and design studio Last Maps, a Yoga teacher and an intersectional feminist.
+I have a First-Class BA Honours degree in English...and I'm a peanut butter advocate .